FotiosMpouris/ppa-mobilization-agent-lite/README.md

 ```bash
 python -m pip install -r requirements.txt
 ```
+If this command fails, ensure your virtual environment is active (look for the green (venv)).
 ---

 ## Remember Any Questions of course Go To Your LLM and let them know exactly what you're struggling with.